 - Resistant to machinery traffic

-In this short video you can see the last step of the BECOSAN® treatment and appreciate the high gloss finish of the floor.
+In this short video you can see the last step of the BECOSAN® treatment and you can see for yourself the high gloss finish of the floor.

 Let’s talk about how much polished concrete costs.
 The price of polished concrete varies according to the following aspects: